 All employees, including the NEOs, holding Company stock options have option grant agreements that provide for varying exercise periods after termination of employment depending on the circumstances of the termination (voluntary termination, involuntary termination without cause, early retirement, retirement at or after age 60, normal retirement, disability and death).
 Generally, currently outstanding stock options provide for post-termination exercise periods ranging from one month for voluntary terminations to the longer of the remaining option term or one year from the date of death in the case of the optionee's death.
-Any unvested options immediately vest in full upon retirement at or after age 65, on disability or on death.
+Any unvested options immediately vest in full upon retirement at or after age 65, provided that the Participant's Retirement occurs after the first anniversary of the Grant Date (absent an exception by the Compensation Committee); on disability; or upon death.
 Termination of employment for cause results in expiration of all options on the date of the termination notice.

 Change in control provisions are contained in various Company plans applicable to executives as well as to all Company employees.
-Options granted under the Company's 2011 Plan provide that such options become fully exercisable if the executive's employment is terminated without cause or the executive resigns for good reason within two years after the effective date of a change in control.
-The annual bonus plan requires that the plan must be assumed by a successor to the Company and that bonus payouts accelerate if an executive is terminated without cause or the executive resigns for good reason following a change in control of the Company.
+Options granted under the Company's 2018 Plan (or the 2011 Plan, as applicable) provide that such options become fully exercisable if the executive's employment is terminated without cause or the executive resigns for good reason within two years after the effective date of a change in control.
+The MIP Plan requires that the plan must be assumed by a successor to the Company and that bonus payouts accelerate if an executive is terminated without cause or the executive resigns for good reason following a change in control of the Company.

 Our executives are subject to post-termination obligations of confidentiality pursuant to confidentiality agreements that they sign while employed.
-These post-termination confidentiality obligations do not relate to any compensation or benefits payable or to be payable upon certain triggering events.
+These post-termination confidentiality obligations do not relate to any cash compensation or cash benefits payable or to be payable upon certain triggering events.
 Beginning in 2015, all executives receiving performance share awards and certain executives receiving stock options have been subject to non-solicitation, non-competition and confidentiality provisions contained in the respective grant agreements.